Leading Through Transition: Building Resilient Design Teams

 What Changed: Success Metrics

-Manager confidence in resourcing & scope: Increased from 45% to 88% - junior managers grew into leadership roles.
+Manager confidence in resourcing & scope: 45% → 88%, junior managers grew into leadership.

-Employee satisfaction (eNPS): Increased by 30% - stability and structure improved team morale.
+Employee satisfaction (eNPS): +30%, stability and structure improved morale.

-Team retention:100% retention maintained during a high-risk transition period.
+Team retention: 100% maintained during a high-risk transition.

-Cross-discipline collaboration rating: Improved by 43% - better ownership reduced back-and-forth.
+Cross-discipline collaboration rating: +43%, clearer ownership reduced back-and-forth.